inkytonik/kiama/wiki/Attribution.md

 ```
 import org.bitbucket.inkytonik.kiama.==>
 ```

+There are other variants of `down` that a) take a default value rather than a function, and b) throw an error if the root is reached (but `a` is not defined there).
+The `atRoot` decorator is the same as `down` with a default function when `a` is not defined anywhere.

 The other decorator provided by the library at the moment is `chain`.
 It enables you to thread a value through a tree, going past every